YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 # Preparation

 You will need to prepare at least 3 nodes, one master node, one compute node with 2 GPUs or above and one provision node.
+In this lab, I'm using DGX Station as a compute node

 # Prerequisites

-- **OS** : Ubuntu 20.04 or 18.04.
+- **OS** : Ubuntu 20.04 or 18.04
-- **GPU** : NVIDIA Pascal, Volta, Turing, and Ampere Architecture GPU families.
+- **GPU** : NVIDIA Pascal, Volta, Turing, and Ampere Architecture GPU families
-- **IPs** : Available IPs for master node, provisioning node, compute node and load balancer.
+- **IPs** : Available IPs for master node, provisioning node, compute node and load balancer
 - **External NFS storage(Optional)**

 # Build Kubernetes cluster by DeepOps